davidMthierry/Coursera_Capstone/readme.md

 - Conclusion

 # Introduction
 My report is for those who are planning to start a new restaurant.
-I'll try to provide as many suggestions on what all factors need to be considered while starting a new venture.

 # Target Audience
 Entrepreneurs who are passionate about opening a italian restaurant in a metropolitan city would be very interested in this project.
 The project is also for business owners and stakeholders who want to expand their businesses and wonder how data science could be applied to the questions at hand.